vladlpavlov/Pythagoras/README.md

 </div>

 # Pythagoras
-## Advanced Meta-Algorithms for Data Scientists

 ### What Is It?

-An experimental SKLearn extension for researching meta-algorithms
+An experimental framework aimed to democratize serverless compute for data scientists

 ### How To Get It?